Iourarum/GOPY/Tutorial_GO_topology.md

 ##### The tutorial is complete, although some parts may be hard to read as it's still "raw".
-Also, we provided all files as a sign of courtesy to you, the reader.
+Also, we provided all files (see folder GO_tutorial).
 ##### Contact me if you get stuck - this way I will also know what needs improvement.
 ##### (I think this is the tutorial I have used when I first needed to make such topologies: https://ambermd.org/tutorials/advanced/tutorial1_orig/ .
 It might be useful in case I missed anything here, as in explanation-wise for topology generation using xleap/tleap.)